lucasmlp/e-commerce/README.md

 make database
 ```

-2 - Manually create database and collections:

-2.1 Database: order-service - Collection: orders

-2.2 Database product-service - Collection: products

-3 - Fire up the server:
+2 - Fire up the server:

 ```
 make server
 ```

-4 - Create a product by sending a POST reques to to http://localhost:8080/products with the following body:
+3 - Create a product by sending a POST reques to to http://localhost:8080/products with the following body:
 ```json
 {
 	"productId":  "dbc9753d-2b2a-487c-a6bc-c8bffd901c68",